The key is that they are engaging and actively seek to understand all potential alternative points of view in the decision-making process.

 Board Observer Rights may be requested by angel groups, venture capital firms (VCs), or corporate VCs making an investment in your startup.
 Exactly what are these rights and how are they typically documented?
 These are the issues which will be discussed in this article.
 We will discuss them from the context of our approach through our angel investment group, The Angel Roundtable.

-Many investors will request board observation rights, enabling the investor group the opportunity to participate in the periodic meetings of the company Board of Directors.
+Many investors will request board observation rights.
+This enables the investor group the opportunity to participate in the periodic meetings of the company Board of Directors.
 As an example, the board of the angel group I lead, The Angel Roundtable, (ART) requires that the startup provide the group board observer rights and information rights.
 Our investment is contingent upon the founders agreeing to provide those rights.
 Without them, ART will not invest.

 Board Observer Rights – What?